 Requirements for Becoming a Canine-Assisted Therapy Volunteer

-The very first thing you are required to do before becoming a canine-assisted therapy volunteer is to register with an umbrella organization called Therapy Dogs, Inc. (TDInc.), a national registry that provides liability insurance for handler/dog teams.
+The very first thing you are required to do before becoming a canine-assisted therapy volunteer is to register with an umbrella organization called Therapy Dogs, Inc. (TDInc.), a national registry that provides aggregate liability insurance for handler/dog teams.
 To become registered with TDInc., there is a test and three observations - conducted by TDInc.-approved Testers/Observers (T/Os) - that you and your dog are expected to pass.
-For your convenience, Therapaws of Michigan has five TDInc.-approved T/Os within its membership.
+For your convenience, Therapaws of Michigan has TDInc.-approved T/Os within its membership.

 Once you have filled out the Therapaws questionnaire (ie: answer every question and fill in every blank, even if it's with an X), you will be expected to attend an orientation meeting before you are tested.

 Confused? yes, you applied to Therapaws of Michigan, Inc. We are a local Washtenaw County based organization.
-All of our members are also members of Therapy Dogs, Incorporated, a national therapy dog organization which provides an insurance policy for your dog and excellent guidelines for your volunteer work.
+All of our members are also members of Therapy Dogs, Incorporated, a national therapy dog organization which provides an aggregate liability insurance policy for your dog and excellent guidelines for your volunteer work.